Shareholder Representatives in Complex M&A Transactions: Role, Benefits, Key Contractual Provisions, Risk Mitigation

 - What are the roles and responsibilities of shareholder representatives?

-- What are the pros and cons of engaging a shareholder representative, and how does their involvement impact a deal?
+- What are the pros and cons of engaging a professional shareholder representative, and how does their involvement impact a deal?

 - What lessons can be learned from recent cases involving shareholder representatives?